Infrastructure Research

 There are three principal organizations that evaluate the state of US infrastructure.
 The first is the National Council on Public Works Improvement (NCPWI), which was established pursuant to the Public Works Improvement Act of 1984.
 Consisting of five members appointed by the president and the Congress, the council is charged with providing an annual report on the state of American infrastructure.

-The second is the ASCE, a civil engineering professional society founded in 1852, and representing 150,000 members in 177 countries.
+The second is the ASCE, a civil engineering professional society founded in 1852, and representing over 160,000 members in 177 countries.

-Both the NCPWI and ASCE have routinely found that the state of US infrastructure is poor, assigning it a “D” average grade since the 1980s.
-The most recent was a “D+” in ASCE’s 2017 Failure to Act report.
+Both the NCPWI and ASCE have routinely found that the state of US infrastructure is poor, assigning it “D” average grades since the 1980s.
+In 2021, ASCE’s Infrastructure Report Card gave the US an overall grade of “C-“ and the following grades in specific categories:

 Electricity is produced as it is used, and fluctuations in usage force utilities to continuously manage production, routing electricity to open “sinks.”
-Smart meters help by closely monitoring demand, yet, according to Peter Asmus, our system relies on twice as many power plants as we need due to inefficiencies.
+Smart meters help by closely monitoring demand, yet, according to Peter Asmus (Research Director for microgrids and virtual power plants at the Climate Center), our system relies on twice as many power plants as we need due to inefficiencies.

-The US grid is also unequipped to deal with the growing importance of renewable energy generation, as it was designed to accommodate large, consistent sources of electricity such as that provided by coal and natural gas plants.
-In the first eight months of 2019, however, renewables accounted for 18.49% of US electrical generation.
-The 10-year change in energy sources as monitored by the EIA is as follows:
+The US grid is also unequipped to deal with the growing importance of renewable energy generation, as it was designed to accommodate large, consistent sources of electricity such as coal and natural gas plants.
+In the first eight months of 2024, however, renewables accounted for 24% of US electrical generation.
+The change in energy sources from 2012 to 2023, as monitored by the Energy Information Administration (EIA), was as follows:

-The “variable generation” produced by renewable power plants depends on the source (such as wind, sun, or water), as opposed to oil, gas, and coal plants that can be controlled.
-Furthermore, peak production in places such as the Columbia River Gorge where there are thousands of wind turbines can exceed the capacity of our infrastructure, requiring these plants to shut down during some conditions.
+The power generated by renewable plants varies depending on the source (such as wind, sun, or water), as opposed to oil, gas, and coal plants where production can be controlled.
+Furthermore, peak production in places such as the Columbia River Gorge, where there are thousands of wind turbines, can exceed the capacity of our infrastructure, requiring these plants to shut down during some conditions.
 As a result, the grid will require a significant redesign in order to accommodate the shift to renewables necessitated by climate change.

-Transportation: The US has more than 4 million miles of roads and bridges.
-In 2018, 65% of highways were in “less than good” condition, and a quarter of bridges needed significant repair, with an estimated $836 billion in unmet capital and investment needs.
+Transportation: The US has more than 4.2 million miles of roads and bridges.
+In 2024, 36% of U.S. bridges require major repair or replacement, with 6.8% rated in poor condition, and the nation faces an estimated $1.1 trillion backlog in unmet highway and bridge investment needs.
 Despite this and the fact that public transportation is safer, cheaper, and reduces emissions, US transportation relies heavily on car ownership.
-Seventy-six percent of US commuters drive their own cars, and 45% of Americans have no access to public transportation.
-The WEF ranked US transportation infrastructure 12th in the world.
+As of 2023, 69.2% of U.S. workers drive alone to work.
+Meanwhile, about 45% of Americans still have no access to public transportation.
+The WEF ranked US transportation infrastructure 13th in the world as of 2019.

-Waterway and Buried Infrastructure: The treatment and distribution of water and wastewater in the US is highly decentralized and local in nature, with approximately 156,000 public water systems in existence.
-Many of these systems are now approaching 50 years in age, have been challenged by growing populations, and have not been able to keep up with growing public health and environmental standards.
+Water Infrastructure: The treatment and distribution of water and wastewater in the US is highly decentralized and local in nature, with approximately 156,000 public water systems in existence.
+Many of these systems are now approaching 60 years old, have been challenged by growing populations, and have not been able to keep up with growing public health and environmental standards.
 Parts of the water supply system in New York City have never been emptied for inspection because they have operated at full capacity since their installation.
-By 2025, 70% of our 90,000 dams will exceed a dam’s average life expectancy of 50 years.
-The ASCE estimates the total funding gap between now and 2040 at $152 billion, while the EPA estimates that upgrading our water distribution systems will take a decade and cost $200 billion.
+In 2017, the ASCE predicted that 70% of US dams would be over 50 years old in 2025.
+The ASCE estimates the total funding gap between now and 2040 at $152 billion, while in 2013 the Environmental Protection Agency (EPA) estimated that upgrading our water distribution systems would cost $200 billion over 20 years.

 WHAT ARE THE IMPLICATIONS OF OUR DETERIORATING INFRASTRUCTURE?

-We lose an average of seven billion gallons (about 16%) of our clean drinking water to leaks every day.
+We lose an average of six billion gallons (about 14%) of our clean drinking water to leaks every day.
+The EPA estimates that the average household wastes 90 gallons of water per day due to leaks.
+This adds up to over 1 trillion gallons of water lost nationally each year.
 Buried infrastructure can be a century old, and an average of 650 water mains fail every day.
-A 2010 explosion in San Bruno, California, that destroyed a dozen homes and killed eight people was the result of increased pipeline pressure caused by growing demand on a pipeline installed in 1956.
-Pacific Gas and Electric, the owner of the pipeline, was fined $1.6 billion for violating safety standards.
+Other pipelines are also aging: a 2010 explosion in San Bruno, California, that destroyed a dozen homes and killed eight people was the result of increased pressure caused by growing demand on a natural gas pipeline installed in 1956.
+Pacific Gas and Electric was fined $1.6 billion for violating safety standards.
 The lead pollution crisis in Flint, Michigan, was precipitated in part by the city’s struggle to meet high maintenance costs for aging, deteriorating water infrastructure, which led them to draw water from the local Flint River rather than from Detroit.

 Infrastructure and Climate: Increases in catastrophic events across the world have posed serious challenges to infrastructure.
-Wildfires in California have increased fivefold since 1972, with part of the blame falling on outdated electrical utility equipment.
-In October of 2019, Pacific Gas & Electric—which had been implicated in one of the state’s deadliest fires—chose to cut electric supply across large areas of northern California due to forecasts of strong winds after a dry summer and fall, leaving more than two million people without power.
+The area burned by wildfires annually in California increased fivefold between 1972 and 2018, with part of the blame falling on outdated electrical utility equipment.
+The last decade saw seven million acres burned, which is one and a half times larger than the average per-decade burn area since 1979.
+In October of 2019, Pacific Gas and Electric—which had been implicated in one of the state’s deadliest fires—chose to cut electric supply across large areas of northern California due to forecasts of strong winds after a dry summer and fall, leaving more than two million people without power.

-Security: Our grid’s age and dilapidation make it vulnerable to the risk of cyberattacks.
+Security: Our electrical grid’s age and dilapidation make it vulnerable to cyberattacks.
+In January 2019, Director of National Intelligence Dan Coats testified that adversaries—particularly China and Russia—could utilize cyber capabilities to attack the grid and conduct espionage.
 In the spring of 2019, the first disruptive cyberattack on the Department of Energy was reported.
-In January 2019, Director of National Intelligence Dan Coats testified that adversaries—particularly China and Russia—were capable of utilizing cyber capabilities to attack the grid and to conduct espionage.
-Former Homeland Security Secretary Michael Chertoff views the grid’s vulnerability as a “real national security issue,” stating that “power and energy is the core of almost everything we do.”
-A Critical Infrastructure Protection report from the US Government Accountability Office outlined the actions needed to “Address Significant Cybersecurity Risks Facing the Electric Grid.”
-They found that other nations, terrorists, and criminal groups are increasingly capable of exploiting the vulnerabilities of our grid.
+Former Homeland Security Secretary Michael Chertoff described this vulnerability as a “real national security issue,” stating that “power and energy is the core of almost everything we do.”
+A 2019 Critical Infrastructure Protection report from the US Government Accountability Office outlined the actions needed to “Address Significant Cybersecurity Risks Facing the Electric Grid.”
+They found that other nations, terrorists, and criminal groups were increasingly capable of exploiting the vulnerabilities of our grid.
 The growing utilization of smart meters as part of the grid augments this threat.

 ARE WE INVESTING SUFFICIENTLY IN INFRASTRUCTURE?

 President Obama included $105 billion in infrastructure investment in the American Recovery and Reinvestment Act (ARRA) of 2009, a stimulus spending program undertaken as a catalyst for economic growth.
-According to Jeffrey Sachs, the spending produced “few, if any” lasting results.
-According to Harvard Professor Rosabeth Moss Kanter in her book, Move, most of the funds were directed toward labor-intensive public work projects to primarily “repair and renew” rather than “reinvent”.
+According to Jeffrey Sachs, writer of The Age of Sustainable Development, the spending produced “few, if any” lasting results.
+According to Harvard professor Rosabeth Moss Kanter in her book Move, most of the funds were directed toward labor-intensive public work projects to “repair and renew” rather than “reinvent.”
 Since ARRA, public bus and rail transportation investment has increased due to maintenance spending, but capital investment has dropped.

 HOW DOES OUR SPENDING COMPARE WITH OTHER DEVELOPED NATIONS?

 Infrastructure investment as a share of GDP has declined in 11 of the G20 economies since the global financial crisis.
-Despite that, the US ranks 12th in infrastructure spending as a percentage of GDP, indicated by the WEF in their recent study entitled “The World Is Facing a $15 Trillion Infrastructure Gap by 2040.
-Here’s How to Bridge It.”
 Several European countries spend as much as 5% of GDP on infrastructure, and the result is superior systems in several categories.
+As shown on the Brookings graph above, only recently has the US surpassed 2.5% of GDP in real infrastructure spending.

-Roughly half of US customers have advanced metering infrastructure (AMI), but deployments have slowed as utilities approach market penetration limits.
-In the EU, Member States are obligated to ensure 80% of consumers have intelligent electricity metering systems (the AMI equivalent) by 2024.
-In Great Britain, the Smart Metering Implementation Programme has overseen the upgrade of over 16.6 million electricity and gas meters from traditional analog, driven by the government’s aims to reduce carbon emissions to net zero by 2050.
-The program is estimated to result in a total of £5.6 billion of savings for customers and a reduction in carbon emissions by 45 million tonnes.
+In 2016, roughly half of US customers had advanced metering infrastructure (AMI), but deployments later slowed as utilities approached market penetration limits.
+In the EU, member states were obligated to ensure 80% of consumers had intelligent electricity metering systems (the AMI equivalent) by 2024.
+In the UK, by 2019, the Smart Metering Implementation Programme had upgraded over 16.6 million electricity and gas meters from traditional analog, driven by the government’s aim to reduce carbon emissions to net zero by 2050.
+The program was estimated to result in £5.6 billion of savings for customers and reduce carbon emissions by 45 million tonnes.

-Transportation: In the WEF’s 2019 GCR, the United States dropped to 17th place from 10th in 2018 in quality of roads, behind Japan, Spain and Austria.
-US cities are ranked below international metros including Madrid, Hong Kong, Seoul, and Vienna for internal transportation.
 European suburbs were designed around train and metro stations, while US suburbs were built along highways.
 Paris’s RER rail network (built to connect the city’s fragmented suburbs) moves more people annually than all US commuter railways combined.
 Canada, more geographically analogous to the US than Europe, has also successfully implemented internal transportation in cities.
-Of the North American metros analyzed, only Canadian metros and New York increased ridership (in a range of 5-46%) between 2012 and 2017, while the other 13 metros showed a decrease.
+Of the North American metros analyzed by Brookings, only Canadian metros and New York increased ridership (in a range of 5-46%) between 2012 and 2017, while the other 13 metros showed a decrease.

-Resilience: The resilience of infrastructure is the measure of the ability to respond to and recover from disruptive events such as natural hazards and cyber risks.
-On the FM Global Resilience Index, the US falls behind a number of European countries including Switzerland, Germany, Norway and Finland.
-Cybersecurity is considered a key aspect of resilience.
-In their efforts to protect against cyberattacks, several developed countries have improved their position from the year before on the ranking of inherent cyber risk.
-Germany rose 24 places (to 54th), France rose 12 (to 89th), and the US rose 9 (to 32nd).
+Resilience: The resilience of a country’s infrastructure refers to its ability to respond to and recover from disruptive events such as natural hazards and cyberattacks.
+On the FM Global Resilience Index, which measures the resilience of countries based on 18 factors, the US falls behind a number of European and Asian countries.
+Cybersecurity is considered a key aspect of resilience; in their efforts to protect against cyberattacks, several developed countries have improved their position from the year before on the ranking of inherent cyber risk.
+The 2025 FM index ranks Denmark as the most resilient business environment globally, followed by Luxembourg, Norway, Switzerland, and Singapore.
+The United States is divided into three regions in the rankings, with the central US ranked at number 10.

 HOW CAN A MODERN INFRASTRUCTURE BE ACHIEVED?